Calculate Your Net Promoter Score with Our Free NPS Calculator

-Enter the number of responses received for each score
+Enter the number of responses for each score

 Percentage of Promoters – Percentage of Detractors = NPS

-This simple NPS equation helps you measure customer satisfaction and loyalty.
-For example, if 60% of your respondents are promoters and 10% are detractors, your score would be:
+If 60% of your customers are promoters and 10% are detractors, your NPS score would be:

 60 - 10 = 50

-A good Score depends on your industry, customer base, and growth goals.
-However, general benchmarks from leading platforms suggest:
+A good Net Promoter Score (NPS) depends on your industry, customer base, and growth goals.
+However, general NPS benchmarks from leading platforms suggest:

 Ultimately, a good NPS is one that improves over time.
 Track it consistently, act on feedback, and let it guide your customer experience strategy.